jmcgloin/music_mastery/README.md

 NEXT:

 New instrument
-- first instrument via new musician sign up page
+X- first instrument via new musician sign up page
 - additional instrument create by link to  nested route through musician
 - instrument show page to create mastery track for existing piece (will  need to  create pieces  before this)